ufs-community/land-DA_workflow/docs/source/DASystem.rst

 Restart Files
 ------------------

 To restart the ``ufs-land-driver`` successfully after land model execution, all parameters, states, and fluxes used for a subsequent time iteration are stored in a restart file.
 This restart file is named ``ufs_land_restart.{FILEDATE}.nc`` where ``FILEDATE`` is in YYYY-MM-DD_HH-mm-SS format (e.g., ``ufs_land_restart.2016-01-02_18-00-00.nc``).
 The restart file contains all the model fields and their values at a specific point in time; this information can be used to restart the model immediately to run the next cycle.
-The Land DA System reads the states from the restart file and replaces them after the DA step with the updated analysis. :numref:`Table %s <RestartFiles>` lists the fields in the Land DA System restart file.
+The Land DA System reads the states from the restart file and replaces them after the DA step with the updated analysis. :numref:`Table %s <RestartFiles>` lists the fields in the Land DA restart file.
 Within the ``ufs-land-driver``, read/write of the restart file is performed in ``ufsLandNoahMPRestartModule.f90``.

 .. _RestartFiles: